MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-scan.md

 :::image type="content" source="media/spmt-scan-single-site-url.png" alt-text="enter the url location of the site you want to scan":::

-4. All you scans are listed for you to review.
+4. All of your scans are listed for you to review.
 Select the source URL link to launch the scan dashboard.

 :::image type="content" source="media/spmt-4-scans-list.png" alt-text="view the list of scans":::

 5. The dashboard screen gives you a summary of the site content inventory and potential migration risks.
-Review the inventory and risk breakdown by sc rolling down to the bottom of the dashboard.
+Review the inventory and risk breakdown by scrolling down to the bottom of the dashboard.

 :::image type="content" source="media/spmt-4-scan-dashboard-results.png" alt-text="review the scan results on the dashboard":::